K7CTC/LMODEM/README.md

 ## Sending (file processing)

 The file name to be sent (within the current working directory) is specified as a command line argument.
 If the file name contains spaces, it must be wrapped in double quotes (e.g. "some file.ext").
-If we were sending a file named example.csv using the default mode and channel we would launch LMODEM with the following command:
+To send a file named example.csv using the default mode and channel one would launch LMODEM with the following command:

     lmodem.py -s example.csv

 LMODEM then performs some initial checks against the file:
-1. Check that the file actually exists.
+1. Checks that the file actually exists.
-2. Check if the file name exceeds LMODEM maximum of 32 characters.
+2. Checks if the file name exceeds LMODEM maximum of 32 characters (including extension)

 If either of these checks fail, LMODEM will exit.

 LMODEM then processes the file to be sent:
 1. Generate the secure hash hex digest.
 2. Compress the file.
-3. Perform binary to text conversion using base85.
 4. Determine size over the air in bytes.
 5. Check if OTA size exceeds maximum for chosen mode. (exit if exceeds)
-6. Determine size on dish in bytes.
+6. Determine size on disk in bytes.
-7. Perform base85 to hexadecimal conversion.
+7. Perform binary to hexadecimal conversion.
 8. Split resulting hexadecimal file into blocks sized for the chosen mode.
 9. Obtain block count.